Solar Panel Monitoring: Overview & Best Systems

 A third option is to use a cellular modem to connect the solar panel monitoring system to the internet.
 You need to purchase the cellular modem as a separate accessory, then add a supplemental cellular data plan.
 Solar monitor systems do not use much data, so adding another data line is relatively inexpensive compared to what you might be paying for another cell phone or tablet.

-3 Best Solar Panel Monitoring Platforms
+3 Best Solar Panel Monitoring Systems

-What To Look For in Solar Panel Monitoring Systems
+What to Look for in Solar Panel Monitoring Systems

 When deciding how to monitor your solar panel output, you’ll want to look for these features in solar panel monitoring systems.